 At this point, if you want to go out again, you can try Iggies Beach Bar & Grill or The Box Bar.

 St. John is a must-see, even if you specifically traveled to St. Thomas.
 St. Thomas has beautiful beaches and hiking trails, but St. John is the king in the Virgin Islands when it comes to the outdoors since it holds the only U.S Virgin Islands National Park.
 So it’s only right to spend a day exploring the island, if you're not already staying here.

 Eat some breakfast, and then head down to the ferry, which is close to Red Hook.
 It’s only a 20-25 minute ferry ride to get to St. John, and round trip tickets are only $12.
 Plus you also get some amazing views of the island.

-Upon arrival, if you’re hungry and want some lunch check out some of the top-notch restaurants near the ferry dock.
-High Tide is one of the more well-known seafood restaurants which you can’t go wrong with.
-Otherwise, you also have The Longboard.
-You’ll find plenty of food options at any of these two, and if neither is to your liking, no worries since there are quite a lot of other options around the area.
+Upon arrival, grab some lunch at some of the top-notch restaurants near the ferry dock.
+High Tide is one of the more well-known seafood restaurants and I loved their steak.
+Otherwise, you also try The Longboard.
+There various food options at any of these two but also plenty of other choices if neither interests you.

 Two-thirds of the entire island is a national park and thus, there are numerous hiking trails and beaches you can visit.
 If you’re on the lookout for sea turtles, then Maho Bay Beach should be your top choice for snorkeling.
 Honeymoon beach and Trunk Bay Beach are two other fantastic options.